 Undergraduate degree programs in photography and related fields may be available at art schools, colleges and universities.
 Bachelor of Fine Arts in Photography programs generally focus on hands-on instruction in the technical and creative aspects of the visual art.
 Courses may include photography techniques, studio lighting, color theory, graphic design, digital photography and artwork critique.

 Upper-division courses may include studio classes in which students use advanced techniques including lighting and digital photography.
 These courses typically allow students to experiment with their photographic skills.
 Many photography degree programs culminate in a senior project.
 These projects help students to build their portfolios and transition to a career as a professional photographer.

-Photographers interested in further developing their skills and advancing their careers may consider earning master's degrees.
-Some colleges and universities offer Master of Fine Arts in Photography programs, which typically take 2-3 years to complete.
+Photographers interested in further developing their skills and advancing their careers may consider earning a master's degree.
+While some colleges and universities offer __Master of Fine Arts in Photography__ programs, which typically take 2-3 years to complete.
 Studio courses and independent study are the backbone of such degree programs.
 Students utilize their advanced knowledge of photography to complete various projects while pushing the boundaries of their creative abilities.

 Employment Outlook and Salary Information

 As of May 2015, the annual average salary for photographers was $40,280, according to the U.S. Bureau of Labor Statistics or BLS.
 The BLS projected that employment of photographers in general would increase by 3% from 2014-2024, which was slower than average.

 Anticipated growth rates for specialized photographers varied greatly though.
 For example, the Bureau projected that job prospects for portrait and commercial photographers could increase by 9%, while newspaper photographer positions were predicted to decrease by 41%.

 In summary, photographers often have a bachelor's degree in photography, and could advance in their careers by completing a graduate program.